brooklynrail/brooklynrail-platform/content/projects/we-the-immigrants/about.md

 ---
 title: About
-headline: about
+headline: About
-deck: null
+deck: ""
-summary: summary
+summary: "This is a living, collaborative project between artists, printmakers, writers, filmmakers, and poets from across the country, and the [_Brooklyn Rail_](http://brooklynrail.org/)."
 type: projects/we-the-immigrants
 menu:
   - Name: "All people"